sass/sass/doc-src/SASS_REFERENCE.md

     @mixin highlighted-background { background-color: #fc0; }
     @mixin header-text { font-size: 20px; }

+A mixin may not include itself, directly or indirectly.
+That is, mixin recursion is forbidden.

-Mixins that only define descendent selectors, can be safely mixed into the top most level of a document.
+Mixins that only define descendent selectors can be safely mixed into the top most level of a document.

 ### Arguments {#mixin-arguments}